thomas-young-2013/mindware/README.md

 - __Easy extensibility.__ New ML algorithms are simple to add (as new classes and functions), and existing modules provide ample examples.
 To be able to easily create new modules allows for total expressiveness, making it suitable for advanced research.

 - __Work with Python__.
 No separate models configuration files in a declarative format.
 Models are described in Python code, which is compact, easier to debug, and allows for ease of extensibility.

+## Characteristics
+- Soln-ML supports AutoML on large datasets.

+- Soln-ML enables transfer-learning, meta-learning and reinforcement learning techniques to make AutoML with more intelligent behaviors.

 ## Example